12 Mar My Last Camping Trip

 “You’re just saying that.
 Really I was right.
 Wasn’t I?
 Huh, wasn’t I?”
 From the sound of ponchos rustling, I assume that Tony began to push against Eric.
 He would do that for minutes on end if you’d let him.
 Sometimes he might even start humping your leg if you were another scout.

-“On my god.”
-Sam said after a long silence, which seemed to snap the rest of us out of it.
+“Oh, my god,” Sam said after a long silence, which seemed to snap the rest of us out of it.

 “Let’s go help him.”